 - 9.10 Web Editor

 There are two fields in ZenTao to track the changes of stories.
-One is Story Status and the other one is Stages of development.
+One is Story Status and the other one is the Stage of a project.
 Now, let’s take a look at the two fields in details.

 1. Story Status

 There are four types of Status, Draft, Active, Changed and Closed.
-The corresponding actions are Create, Change and Review, Close and Activate.
-The status flow is shown as below.
+The corresponding actions are Create, Change, and Review, Close and Activate.
+The status flow is shown below.

-Stage is to describe the stage of an activc story in development.
-The stages include Wait, Planned, Pojected, Developing, Developed, Testing, Tested, Accepted and Released.
+A stage is to describe the stage of an active story in development.
+The stages include Wait, Planned, Projected, Developing, Developed, Testing, Tested, Accepted and Released.

-One way is to change stage through editing.
-But the other way is preferred, which is to set the type of tasks, such as development and test, when creating stories.
+One way is to change the stage through editing.
+But the other way is preferred, which is to set the type of tasks, such as development and QA when creating stories.
 ZenTao will decide the stages according to the types of tasks.
 The rules are,

-2.1 If stories are not linked to the projects or the plans, the stage will be “Wait”.
+2.1 If stories are not linked to any projects or plans, the stage will be “Wait”.

 2.2 If stories are linked to plans but not to projects, it will be “Planned”.